Gabrieltgaldino/NRG_QT/docs/source/installation/nrgsuite.rst

 #.
 Go to the directory of the source code and select the downloaded ***.zip*** file and click 'Open'.

     .. note::
         If the file was downloaded via Safari and the zip was extracted and doesn't exist in the directory.
-Go to the extracted directory and click on the file '__ini__.py'.
+Go to the downloaded folder and click on the file '__ini__.py'.

         .. image:: /_static/images/installation/plugin_install_init.png
            :alt: An example image